-A. In addition to cleaning as specified in this specifications.
-Wet mop owneroccupied areas daily utilizing hospital's EPA approved disinfectant.
+A. In addition to cleaning as specified in these specifications, wet mop owneroccupied areas daily utilizing hospital's EPA approved disinfectant.
 Remove and replace soiled walk off (sticky) mats daily.
 B. Clean spillage, over-spray, and dust in Owner- occupied areas immediately.
+END OF SECTION